thiblahute/meson-website/IDE-integration.md

 The JSON formats will not be specified in this document.
 The easiest way of learning them is to look at sample output from the tool.

 Once you have a list of targets, you probably need the list of source files that comprise the target.
-To get this list for a target, say <tt>exampletarget</tt>, issue the following command.
+To get this list for a target, say `exampletarget`, issue the following command.

     mesonintrospect.py --target-files exampletarget